 The inescapable reality is that as we get older our energy levels can begin to decline.
 We tend to prefer doing less and even if we wanted to do more, we are sometimes held back due to lower energy levels.

-We can also feel weaker, loose muscle mass, and sadly we may lose motivation to do things that require energy.
+We can also feel weaker, lose muscle mass, and sadly we may lose motivation to do things that require energy.

 These feelings of lower energy may be a sign that our cells are producing less ATP, which is a vital energy molecule used in cells and powers the body in many ways.